tastydev/weatherDateSync-altv/README.md

 # WeatherDateSync Resource

-WeatherDateSync resource for altV:Multiplayer (GTA5).
+WeatherDateSync resource for alt:V Multiplayer (GTA5).

 This resource syncs real weather of citys to the game.